masonchandler05/UCARE-Graphics/Daily Journal.md

 6/13/25:
 - create the visualizations for the data I found
 - create the other way to look for mis - shapenness of the circles (vert - hor vs mean)

+6/16/25:
+- learned how to use github and push code
+- spent a lot of time debugging(I imported in datasets instead of actually loading them in and that causes a lot of issues that I had to fix)